Chicken (2015 film)

 Chicken is a 2015 British drama film directed by Joe Stephenson.
 It is based on the play of the same name by Freddie Machin.

 Plot

-The film follows Richard (Scott Chambers), a fifteen-year-old boy with learning difficulties who lives in a shabby caravan with his older brother, Polly.
+The film follows Richard, a 15-year-old boy with learning difficulties who lives in a shabby caravan with his older brother, Polly.
 Life for the siblings is harsh, with the engaging, nature-loving teenager yearning for stability.
 Richard frequently finds himself on the wrong side of Polly's destructive, often violent moods.

 Richard finds it easier to communicate with animals – none more so than his beloved hen, Fiona.
-He forms a strong friendship with rebellious seventeen-year-old Annabel, whose family have recently acquired the farmland on which the brothers live.
-A growing conflict with the new landowners will lead to a situation that severely tests Richard's natural optimism, as the world of privilege collides with the brothers' precarious, marginalized existence.
+He forms a strong friendship with rebellious 17-year-old Annabel, whose family have recently acquired the farmland on which the brothers live.
+A growing conflict with the new landowners will lead to a situation that severely tests Richard's natural optimism, as the world of privilege collides with the brothers' precarious, marginalised existence.